jgm/djot.js/README.md

 The `Options` object has a `warn` property as described for `parse`, above.

-TODO make non-public methods private or just export a function?

 [###](###) Pretty-printing the djot AST

 `renderAST(doc : Doc) : string`